gymbundye/MovieData/README.md

 ### Instructions

-Clone the repo to your machine
+Clone the repo to your machine.
 Create a virtual environment in the project folder.
 ### python3 -m venv venv
 Activate the virtual environment.